 I am an assistant professor in Computer Science (Courant Institute) and Data Science at New York University.
 I was an assistant professor in the Computer Science department at the University of Texas at Austin from 2020.
 Before UT, I was a researcher at Google AI in NYC and a Ph.D. student at UW, advised by Luke Zettlemoyer and Yejin Choi.

-I enjoy studying real world language usages with simple and generalizable models.
-I also build benchmarks that allows us to evaluate NLP models, conduct model analysis, and bring the progresses in English NLP to a wider range of languages.
+I enjoy studying real world language usages with simple, efficient and generalizable models.
+I also build benchmarks that allows us to evaluate NLP models and conduct model analysis.
 Here are research topics that I am currently interested in:

 - Continual Learning and Knowledge Editing: While LMs retain vast amounts of world knowledge seen during pretraining, such knowledge can get outdated.
 I am interested in retrieval augmentation and updating parametric knowledge in LMs.